Comparing French Cycling Holidays

-Whether you stay at an Auberge, Chambre d’hotes, or Chateau, what matters is that it be comfortable, welcoming and responds to your needs.
+Whether you stay at an Auberge, Chambre d’hotes or Chateau, what matters is that it is comfortable, welcoming and responds to your needs.
 The tour company should be happy to offer website addresses so you can have a peek.
-On a cycling tour you need quality rest.
+On a cycling tour, you need quality rest.

 Local knowledge offered?

 Do you get ‘insider’ tips on where to lunch or picnic, using the phones, etc?
 (If they have no local knowledge are you testing out the cycle tour’s routes for them?).